What is same day student absence notification?

-The department has established an SOA with suppliers of electronic attendance management systems (DETE employees only), available on OnePortal.
+The department has established an electronic attendance management system SOA.
 Suppliers will be added to this SOA as further contracts are negotiated.

-For those schools seeking a text messaging service that can be used with OneSchool or another electronic roll marking system, an SOA (DETE employees only) is already available for schools to use.
+For those schools seeking a text messaging service that can be used with OneSchool or another electronic roll marking system, a text messaging/short messaging services (SMS) SOA is already available for schools to use.

 Are schools required to purchase a system from a provider listed in the SOA?

 While use of the SOA is not mandatory, schools are strongly encouraged to use the SOA which provides the following benefits: